 Beijing is Paying Close Attention to Influencer’s Business

 Beijing is launching a campaign to better control influencers and live streamers’ work.
 The entertainment sector is falling under the control of the “common prosperity” initiative to reduce economic inequality.
 In 2020, Viya sold up to 38.6 BILLION RMB worth of products.
 Not surprised?
 This sales performance accounts for 35% of Macy’s worldwide total net sales.
 The influencers business is huge in China, and KOLs achieve more sales than regular distributors or retailers.
 So, it can be a steep bill.
 The current fine of Viya represents 40% of the fine charged on Meituan for antitrust violation in October 2021.

 Limit the “Influence” of Influencers in China through Tax Regulation

 In China, new investigations for tax fraud and new regulations including AI cloud supervision systems are implemented.
-The live streaming industry is now shaking, and around 1,000 live streamers have immediately reported their tax on December 20th after the Viya scandal outbreak.
+The live streaming industry is now shaking, and around 1,000 live streamers immediately reported their tax on December 20th after the Viya scandal outbreak.
 All eyes are now turning to Austin Li 李佳琦 also named Li Jiaqi or “Lipstick King”.
-He used to be the Top2 influencers after Viya, and renowned for selling thousands of lipsticks in a couple of minutes… or seconds.
+He used to be the Top2 influencer after Viya, and was renowned for selling thousands of lipsticks in a couple of minutes… or seconds.